 When you follow your passion, or you’re using your skill, you rarely get headaches at work.
 If I were designing logos for clients, I would have given up a long time ago, because graphics designing isn’t my thing.

-So if you want long-term clients, you better start doing what you really love to do instead of what others are telling to do.
+So if you want long-term clients, you better start doing what you love to do instead of what others are telling to do.

 3. Avoiding reaching out to new clients